sarahrdickerson/sarahrdickerson/README.md

 <p align="center"><br/>
    I'm currently pursuing a B.S. in Electrical and Computer Engineering from The University of Texas at Austin. <br/>
    I'm looking for open source projects to contribute to and am open to any opportunities that come my way! <br/>
-   Overall, my focus is gaining opportunities to grow as a developer and expand my skills :) <br/>
+   Overall, my focus is gaining opportunities to grow as a developer and expand my skills :) <br/> <br/>
+   Additionally, as graduation approaches I'm seeking full time software engineering positions for May 2024 <br/>
 </p>
 <br/>